sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.1.9 (2024/02/08) =
+* Fix: Resolved an issue with additional_instructions.
+* Add: Support for set_instructions in queries used by assistants.
+* Update: Reviewed and updated default parameters for embeddings search.

 = 2.1.7 (2024/02/04) =
 * Add: Enhanced embeddings handling, including fixes, automatic EnvID mismatch resolution, and support for new models.